 TED-SCED-304H Clinical Experiences in the Secondary School: History, 1 cr.
 A supervised clinical experience designed with less emphasis on observational experiences and more on direct involvement in the instructional process.
 Requires experience with a broad range of students, including exceptional students.
-To be taken with the academic methods course.
-SCED 303H.
+To be taken with the academic methods course, SCED 303H.

 TED-SCED-305H Secondary Student Teaching and Seminar in History, 9 cr.
 Sixteen weeks of full-day student teaching providing practical teaching experience in one or more levels of secondary school history.
 Supervised by secondary school personnel and a university supervisor who also conducts a weekly two-hour seminar associated with student teaching.
 Requires experience with a broad range of students, including exceptional students.
 Prereq.: 30 hours in academic major, TED-SCED-303H, and TED-SCED-304H.
+Passing score on ICTS Subect Area Examination.